 The Eternal God desires that those who are called out of this world be His chosen ones as well.
-What exactly does it mean to be called and chosen?
+What exactly does it mean to be called, chosen and faithful?

 When Jesus Christ returns to the earth (1 Thessalonians 4:16-17), the Bible reveals a specific description of who will be with Him: “He is Lord of lords and King of kings; and those who are with Him are called, chosen, and faithful” (Revelation 17:14).

 These three words actually define who the saints of God are.

 Each of these words denotes a different meaning, and it is important to understand what it means to be “called, chosen and faithful.”

 What is the definition of called in the Bible?

 In the Greek language of the New Testament, the word for “called” is kletos.
 It is related to the noun klesis, which means “a calling” and is used “especially of God’s invitation to man to accept the benefits of salvation” (Vine’s Expository Dictionary of Old and New Testament Words, “Call, Called, Calling”).

 It is interesting to note the similarities to the Greek word for “church,” which is ekklesia, meaning a calling out of.
 So the Church consists of those who are called (invited) by God to understand His plan, to repent of their sins and to receive His Holy Spirit.

 It is important to understand that one’s calling is an act of God!
 Only He calls (invites) someone.
 That is quite evident in John 6:44 when Jesus told the crowds, “No one can come to Me unless the Father who sent Me draws him.”